minhD03/NYCTaxi_Yellow-Project/README.md

 # NYC Taxi Yellow Project
 ## 1. Introduction:
 This project helps tracking the Taxi System through Power BI dashboard.
-The data will be updated regularly using my designed pipeline in Microsoft Fabric.
+The data will be updated regularly using my designed pipeline in Microsoft Fabric, followed by SQL script to create some data tables to record logs and create procedures.

 ## 2. Preview Images:
 These are the screenshots of my dashboard.
 My full working steps and report can be viewed here: [Report Link](https://github.com/minhD03/NYCTaxi_Yellow-Project/blob/cf2e4579d42d79dbeb3748a0bd6376449f71965e/NYCTaxi%20-%20Nhat%20Minh%20Dang.pdf)